Glorious (film)

-Glorious is a 2022 American comedy horror film directed by Rebekah McKendry, and starring Ryan Kwanten and J. K. Simmons.
-The film involves a heartbroken man who encounters a strange, all-knowing entity in a rest stop bathroom stall.
+Glorious is a 2022 American comedy horror film directed by Rebekah McKendry and starring Ryan Kwanten and J. K. Simmons.
+The film involves a heartbroken man encountering a strange, all-knowing entity in a rest-stop bathroom stall.

 Plot

-Wes, distraught over his breakup with his ex Brenda, stops his car at a roadside rest stop.
+Distraught over his breakup with his ex, Brenda, Wes stops his car at a roadside rest stop.
 That night, he gets blackout drunk and burns all his possessions, including his pants and box of photos.
-The next morning, he stumbles into an empty restroom to vomit.
-The man in the stall next to him starts up a conversation and reveals his name to be Ghatanothoa.
+The following day, he stumbles into an empty restroom to vomit.
+The man in the stall beside him starts a conversation and reveals his name, Ghatanothoa.
 As the conversation becomes uncomfortable, Wes realizes the door is sealed shut.
-Ghatanothoa explains that it is a demigod created by his primordial god father who accidentally created the universe, including humanity.
-Incredulous, Wes attempts to peek through the stall's glory hole and over the stall door to see it, despite Ghatanothoa's warnings not to, as glimpsing its true form would destroy Wes.
+Ghatanothoa explains that it is a demigod created by his primordial godfather who accidentally created the universe, including humanity.
+Incredulous, Wes attempts to peek through the stall's glory hole and over the stall door to see it, despite Ghatanothoa's warnings, as glimpsing its proper form would destroy Wes.
 Exerting its power, Ghatanothoa punishes Wes by giving him visions of Brenda.
-Wes attempts to escape through the air vent but finds himself back in the restroom.
+Wes attempts to escape through the air vent but returns to the restroom.

 Ghatanothoa explains that its father created Ghatanothoa as a tool to destroy humanity.
 However, Ghatanothoa's older siblings sealed their father away to stop him.
-But now, the god is free and Ghatanothoa, having developed affection for humanity, has hidden itself away from its father to avoid being used to destroy the universe.
-Ghatanothoa tells Wes that in order to permanently hide, it must transcend into the ethereal plane, but can only do so if its physical form is satisfied by a mortal, which must be done through the glory hole.
+But now, the god is free, and Ghatanothoa, having developed an affection for humanity, has hidden away from its father to avoid being used to destroy the universe.
+Ghatanothoa tells Wes that to hide permanently, he must transcend into the ethereal plane but can only do so if its physical form is "satisfied" by a mortal, which must be done through the glory hole.
 While corporeal, Ghatanothoa's powers are weakened, further exposing its location to its father.
 Ghatanothoa is apologetic for what must be done and pleads with Wes to help it, arguing that humanity is precious.
-Wes counters with his own experiences of his abusive father and how he never felt anything for anyone, except for Brenda.
+Wes counters with his own experiences of his abusive father and how he never felt anything for anyone except for Brenda.